Tramadol Withdrawal and Detox

 A 39-year-old female U.S. Army veteran presented for tramadol dependence treatment as required by Child Protective Services after her son was born with opioid withdrawal syndrome.
 At the height of her addiction, she was consuming an average of 1400 mg of tramadol a day.
 Upon admission, she reported no other substance abuse other than tramadol.
 She entered residential inpatient treatment for 28 days and was successfully treated with a daily regimen of 8 mg buprenorphine and 2 mg naloxone while maintaining abstinence.
 She transitioned to an outpatient treatment center during which she maintained sobriety with the continued use of buprenorphine/naloxone.5

 After detox, behavioral therapies help individuals address the emotional and psychological underpinnings of addiction.
-Interventions include individual and group therapy, cognitive behavioral therapy, contingency management, motivational enhancement therapy and 12-step programs.
+Tramadol abuse interventions include individual and group therapy, cognitive behavioral therapy, contingency management, motivational enhancement therapy and 12-step programs.
 A primary goal of therapy is to help clients understand, monitor and control the compulsion to use tramadol and identify and avoid triggers to prevent relapse.4

 - Tramadol Abuse.
 Drug Abuse website. http://drugabuse.com/library/tramadol-abuse/ Accessed February 20, 2017.